top of page

 It all began...

 One cold night in Moscow, my family visited the Bolshoi Theatre for our monthly symphony orchestra concert.
-I, being six then, was primarily concerned with the candy my mom would award the kid who behaved best during the concert.
+I, being six, was primarily concerned with the candy my mom would award the kid who behaved best during the concert.
 I behaved terribly; it was like my chair was designed for discomfort.

 As a Jewish youth, I regularly memorized and sang Scripture for the congregation, including at my Bar Mitzvah.
 This experience undoubtedly honed my musical memory, benefiting my violin performance and conducting skills.